Bryan Reynolds Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 13th-ranked team ERA among all league pitching staffs (4.13).
+- The Cubs have a 4.15 team ERA that ranks 13th among all MLB pitching staffs.

-- Cubs pitchers combine to surrender 67 home runs (one per game), the seventh-fewest in the league.
+- The Cubs give up the ninth-fewest home runs in baseball (70 total, one per game).

-- In his last time out on Friday, the lefty threw six innings against the Los Angeles Angels, allowing two earned runs while surrendering seven hits.
+- In his last outing on Saturday against the San Francisco Giants, the righty went 6 2/3 innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.